 In 2006, he redecorated the Hôtel Odéon Saint Germain in Paris., and he purchased and restored the Château du Champ-de-Bataille in Normandy and undertook to recreate and update the large French formal garden.
 He also became an avid collector of furniture and royal art objects dispersed after the French Revolution.
 For his achievements, he was named commander of the Order of Arts and Letters, and a Chevalier in the order of the Légion d’honneur.

 Jean Nouvel is regarded as one of the world’s most innovative architects.
-The French architect has built museums, concert halls, conference centres, theatres, hotels, collective housing, office buildings, commercial centres, and private residences all around the world.
+The French architect has built museums, concert halls, conference centers, theatres, hotels, collective housing, office buildings, commercial centers, and private residences all around the world.
 His company, Atelier Jean Nouvel, is one of the largest architecture practices in France, with over 30 active projects all over the world.
-Jean Nouvel’s international recognition favoured him a number of projects, currently understudies or in the construction phase.
+Jean Nouvel’s international recognition favored him a number of projects, currently understudies or in the construction phase.
 Projects by Jean Nouvel transform the landscapes in which they are built, often becoming major urban landmarks.

 Joseph Dirand has built a career on incorporating a quintessentially French style of design into otherwise minimalist interiors.
 He emphasizes strong lines, classic elements, lighting, rich materials, particularly marble, and the telling detail that brings an interior to life.
-Amongst his main projects are shop interiors for Alexander Wang, home, hotel and restaurants interiors in Paris, New York, Beirut.
+Amongst his main projects are shop interiors for Alexander Wang, home, hotel, and restaurant interiors in Paris, New York, Beirut.

 At the forefront of the international design scene, Mathieu Lehanneur is one of the few designers of his contemporaries who can embrace as many different fields beyond furniture.
-He innovates with objects and magic architectural structures that breath design, science, art and technology.
-Air, water, sound and light are his favourite materials to work on.
-His diploma project at ENSCI – Les Ateliers entitled “Therapeutic objects” – is a project on the ergonomics of medicine, which was immediately integrated on MoMa’s permanent collection.
+He innovates with objects and magic architectural structures that breathe design, science, art, and technology.
+Air, water, sound, and light are his favorite materials to work on.
+His diploma project at ENSCI – Les Ateliers entitled “Therapeutic objects” – is a project on the ergonomics of medicine, which was immediately integrated into MoMa’s permanent collection.

 He did not start his career in design but in fashion and worked for the studios of Pierre Cardin between 1990 and 2000 both in Brussels and Paris.
-His own agency opened in 2001 under the name of “Pierre Yovanovitch, Interior designer” and worked in France, Belgium, Switzerland, Great Britain, Israel and USA.
-In 2016, the agency moves into a private Hotel in the 2nd arrondissement of Paris and opened an office in the Madison Avenue in New York in 2018.
+His own agency opened in 2001 under the name of “Pierre Yovanovitch, Interior designer” and worked in France, Belgium, Switzerland, Great Britain, Israel, and the USA.
+In 2016, the agency moves into a private Hotel in the 2nd arrondissement of Paris and opened an office on Madison Avenue in New York in 2018.

 Pierre-Yves Rochon (PYR) was founded in Paris in 1979 to create interior design solutions for luxury hospitality and residential environments.
-Every aspect of the guest experience is enhanced by seamless integration of each property’s location, culture and history with its design.
-PYR has been entrusted with iconic historic landmarks as well as cutting-edge developments around the world as a direct result of the creative integrity, authenticity and craftsmanship they bring to every project.
+Every aspect of the guest experience is enhanced by the seamless integration of each property’s location, culture, and history with its design.
+PYR has been entrusted with iconic historic landmarks as well as cutting-edge developments around the world as a direct result of the creative integrity, authenticity, and craftsmanship they bring to every project.